Commentary provided by Traditional Catholics of Houston, Inc., the nonprofit organization that sponsors Saint Jude Shrine.

 What is "Ad Evitanda," and why is it applicable to the Crisis the Church is faced with as of 2022?

-But when the true Pope (Gregory XII also known as Angelo Corraro) gave up his rightful claim to the office, on the condition that the Council of Constance, already in session, would depose the two false claimants (Benedict XIII a.k.a.
-Pedro de Luna and John XXIII a.k.a.
-Baldasar Cosa), the three rival factions agreed to unite behind a new Pope, Martin V (otherwise known as Oddone Colonna).
+Toward the end of the 39-year-long Great Western Schism, the true Pope, Gregory XII (a.k.a.
+Angelo Corraro), gave up his rightful claim to the papal office on the condition that the Council of Constance, already in session, would depose the two false claimants (Benedict XIII a.k.a.
+Pedro de Luna, and John XXIII a.k.a.
+Baldasar Cosa), to pave the way for a new Pope to be elected.
+Ultimately, all three rival factions agreed to unite behind the new Pope, Martin V (a.k.a.
+Oddone Colonna).